 I took them off to one of the most incredible things I’d ever seen.
 The sun is usually so permanent.
 Something that should just be there, up in the sky on a clear day.
 I was greeted to an impossibly dark hole, surrounded by a brilliant halo of light.
 I can totally see why, before we had an explanation of what an eclipse was, people were terrified by them.

-The next two minutes both passed like an eternity, and a far-too-short moment.
+The next two minutes both passed like an eternity, and in the blink of an eye.
 I can barely explain the way I felt because I was encompassed by a sense of wonder that I’ve rarely felt in my life.
 Something celestial felt so close to me and the people I experienced it with

 It was one of the most incredible things I’ve ever experienced.
 I completely understand why people chase totality around the globe.
 Any amount of time and money you could invest into that experience is worth it.